alexserra8/Yolov3_keras/README.md

 In my final project of Master Data Science I developed a prototype of Smark.
 This project implement an intelligent shopping cart equipped with a camera that, applying artificial vision techniques, automatically recognizing the products that are introduced to it.

 In this repository I will show my work, and I encourage you to try it on your own with you data.
+I used **Python 3.**

 I have upload 3 folders: